On the values of logarithmic residues along curves: On the structure of the set of values of residues

 This section is devoted to the study of complete intersection curves, which are a particular case of Gorenstein curves.

-We begin with the definition of multi-logarithmic forms along a reduced complete intersection $C$ defined by a regular sequence $(h_1,\ldots,h_k)$ in $(\C^m,0)$ given in \cite{alekres}.
-We then focus on the case of complete intersection curves for which we have natural extensions of several results of the plane curve case.
+We begin with the definition of multi-logarithmic forms along a reduced complete intersection given in \cite{alekres}.
+We then focus on the case of complete intersection curves for which we give the relation between the values of multi-residues and the values of K\"ahler differentials.